pointnity/White-paper/README.md

 1.Text
 ---

 Block chain is in the original Bitcoin as a carrier to create a new kind of technology under, i t is a promising technology.
-For tracking the distribution of ownership of digital assets.
-The technology is designed to allow a continuous process in a series of block trading agree that these transactions can be invoked in exchange for assets the function of the contract.
-These ledgers are distribut ed by the miners do not have specific permissions composition.
+For tracking the distribution of ownership of digital<br>
+assets.
+The technology is designed to allow a continuous process in a series of block trading agree that these transactions can be invoked in exchange for assets the function of the contract.<br> These ledgers are distribut ed by the miners do not have specific permissions composition.
-For distributed computing, which seems to be a typical application of state machine replication.
-When copying the classical state machine, each command ( or operations) can  be invoked at any t ime and by any process applied to the state machine, the processing target block chain expression i s added to the data agree in the next block, and going to state copy the target machine.
+For distributed computing, which seems to be a typical application of state machine replication.<br> When copying the classical state machine, each command ( or operations) can  be invoked at any t ime and by any process applied to the state machine, the processing target block chain expression i s added to the data agree in the next block, and going to state copy the target machine.<br>
-However, one of the main differences between the chain and the bloc k state machine replication relationship between the consecutive negotiation embodiment consistent.
+However, one of the main differences between the chain and the bloc k state machine<br>
+replication relationship between the consecutive negotiation embodiment consistent.
 Block chain needs of each case of inconsistency is deleted ( about a subtle and before).
 More specifically, block, i t must be explicitly included in the f ina l piece of information pointing to the original connection to the block chain.
 This is a  typical use  of  a  hash function having  an elastic collision, when applied to the contents of one block, the block hash output.